sekigon-gonnoc/Pico-PIO-USB/README.md

 - Two PIO
   - One PIO is for USB transmitter using 22 instruction and one state machine
-  - Another PIO is for USB receiver using 32 instruction (No space for other program)
+  - Another PIO is for USB receiver using 32 instruction and two state machine (No space for other program)
 - Two GPIO for D+/D- (Series 22ohm resitors are better)
 - 10KB ROM and RAM